vikasgupta37/vikasgupta37/README.md

 # 💫 About Me:
-I’m Vikas Gupta, a Senior Software Analyst at HCLTech with 2.5+ years of experience in AI-driven automation and agent development.
+I’m Vikas Gupta, a Senior Software Engineer at HCLTech with 2.5+ years of experience in AI-driven automation and agent development.
 I specialize in building AI solutions using Python, APIs, and LLMs, and I’ve worked on projects like an AI-powered assistant using Bedrock and Gemini.
 I’m passionate about applied AI and continuously learning in areas like Generative AI and RAG.

 ## 🌐 Socials: